A Terra Firme está com novo endereço. Esperamos você.

 warm up

-Aquecer o corpo antes de se exercitar
+corpo antes de se exercitar

 I always warm up by doing sit-ups before I go for a run.